Musk says he has $46.5B in financing ready to buy Twitter - NewsBreak

 Musk says he has $46.5B in financing ready to buy Twitter

-Elon Musk says he has lined up $46.5 billion in financing to buy Twitter , putting pressure on the company's board to negotiate a deal.
+(AP) — Elon Musk says he has lined up $46.5 billion in financing to buy Twitter, putting pressure on the company’s board to negotiate a deal.

 But Musk hasn’t decided yet whether to do that.